 5. How much does the program cost?

-1. How do I know if my staff will benefit from training with a speech pathologist?
+1. How do I know if my staff will benefit from training with us?

 You’d be surprised how many foreign-born professionals feel insecure about having an accent!
 And if your employee is difficult to understand or is shy about communicating, that is a sure sign that an accent reduction program would be helpful.
 If you have hired foreign-born staff members, you’ll want to provide speech and voice training as part of your onboarding package.
 These skills help employees get comfortable in the workplace, communicate effectively, and get up to speed as quickly as possible.